gregbair/blog/content/posts/object-pool-2.md

 ---
-title: Object Pool - Proxy
+title: Object Pool - Proxying calls
 tags:
 - object-pool
 - csharp
 - patterns
 slug: object-pool-proxy
 date: 2020-10-21T11:30:56+00:00
-draft: true
 ---

 > **Note:** This is the second post in a [series](/tags/object-pool) about an object pooling pattern.
 You can follow along with code in this [repo on Github](https://github.com/gregbair/object-pool).
 The repo will be steps ahead of this series, so don't worry if there's things in there I haven't explained.